ekorpela/cloud-vm-workshop/README.md

 Taken together, this workshop aims to enable trainers and infrastructure specialists to share their experiences on using VMs and clouds, and to bring everybody abreast with the full potential of these technologies.
 The ELIXIR infrastructure providers will also gain valuable knowledge on the special needs that bioinformatics training poses.

-#### Tentative program
+#### Tentative program (please feel free to change your topic etc)

 **Monday 23.5.2016**

 9-12 Presentations, discussion and hands-ons

 *Vera Hansper, Kalle Happonen, Aleksi Kallio, Seija Sirkiä (ELIXIR-FI)*
-- Hosting virtual machines in cloud
+- Introduction to compute clouds
-- What is a VM and a hypervisor
+- VM and hypervisor - what are they?
-- What is a VMI, how to make one and how to use it
+- How to make a VM image and how to use it
 - Introduction to CSC's OpenStack [cPouta cloud](https://research.csc.fi/pouta-user-guide) and Horizon
 - Introduction to CSC's [Pouta Blueprints software](https://github.com/CSC-IT-Center-for-Science/pouta-blueprints), a frontend to manage cloud resources and lightweight user accounts
 - Hands-on using Pouta Blueprints to 1) launch instances on OpenStack cloud and 2) start RStudio